MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-Support-Lifecycle.md

 You can also pay for [assisted support][10] for PowerShell by filing a support request for your problem.

-There are also [community support][04] options.
+There are multiple [community support][04] options.
 You can file an issue, bug, or feature request on GitHub.
 Also, you can get help from other members of the community in the Microsoft [PowerShell Tech Community][12] or any of the community forums listed on the [PowerShell][04] hub page.
 If you have a problem that requires immediate attention, you should use the traditional, paid